Get,

 • Hip injuries 5

-With the guidance of a qualified and experienced yoga teacher/yoga expert, we can assess and analyse the risk factors and continue to practice exercise with precautions.
+With the guidance of a qualified and experienced yoga teacher/yoga expert, we can assess and analyze the risk factors and continue to practice exercise with precautions.

 Conclusion

-Sukhasana is a simple asana which can be easily performed by people of all ages.
+Sukhasana is a simple asana that can be easily performed by people of all ages.
 It is as simple as sitting down on a flat surface.
 It is simply sitting cross-legged with a straight back and neck.
 This is the normal way of sitting in most Eastern cultures.
-This pose is believed to be beneficial for tasks requiring a lot of concentration like studying, meditation, self-realisation, etc. This deceptively simple asana might have a lot of benefits to offer.
-It might be helpful with chronic lower back pain, stress, heart diseases and cholesterol, etc. However, if you are starting yogasanas, you should consult a qualified doctor to begin your yoga journey with this simple pose.
+This pose is believed to be beneficial for tasks requiring a lot of concentration like studying, meditation, self-realization, etc. This deceptively simple asana might have a lot of benefits to offer.
+It might be helpful with chronic lower back pain, stress, heart disease cholesterol, etc. However, if you are starting yoga asanas, you should consult a qualified doctor to begin your yoga journey with this simple pose.

 Also Read: Benefits of Sudarshan Kriya and How to Do it By Dr. Ankit Sankhe